btahir/next-shopify-starter/README.md

 ### Buy Me Coffee! :coffee:

-If you found this useful and want to show your appreciation please consider buying me a coffee :)
+If you found this useful and want to show your appreciation please consider buying me a [coffee link](https://www.buymeacoffee.com/neum "coffee") :smiley:

-You can also buy some Doggy Stickers from the [store](https://doggystickers.xyz/ "store")! :dog:
+You can also buy some Doggy Stickers from the [store link](https://doggystickers.xyz/ "store")! :dog: